EtainClub/blurt/doc/witnesses.md

 Additionally, a non-docker bash script AND a docker-based script will be developed and included in this repository.

-Collectively, our goal should be to ensure that we do not run on any single infrastructure provider.
+Our goal should be to ensure that we do not run on any single infrastructure provider.
 While many of us have a bit of a [bare-metal server fetish](https://gitlab.com/virgohardware/core), the fact is that for Blurt's launch and likely for at least the first six months of Blurt's operation, you're not going to need a huge machine to operate a Witness.
 We are considering further optomizations to Blurtd which would permanently lower the RAM consumption on both Witness and Seed nodes, but that's as of yet incomplete.
 Here is a [reasonable machine spec](https://whaleshares.io/@faddat/witness-post#@faddat/re-daking-re-faddat-witness-post-20200612t195020198z) that should give you a ton of growing room.

 **Infrastructure Providers**:
 What's important here is that everyone is not using only a single provider.